philipversteeg/validation-yeast/README.md

-# Code and package for predicting and validating causal effects from microarraydata.
+# Predicting and validating causal effects from microarraydata.

 ## Files and folders:
 * code -- package with prediction and validation code